dwarak98/Day-Ahead-Price-Forecasting-using-LSTM/README.md

 |     12 Hour     |  3.24 |  2.85 |       12.86       |
 |      4 Hour     |  1.35 |  2.21 |       12.66       |

-Note: Please find the attached report for more details regarding Linear Regression or ARIMA model,
+***Note: Please find the attached report for more details regarding Linear Regression or ARIMA model***